Spring Garden Revival

 Water Management Guidelines & Irrigation Coordination with Wayland Water Department

-Efficient water management is essential for sustainable gardens.
-Coordinate with the local water department for irrigation system approval and ensure backflow prevention devices are installed per MA 248 CMR 3.00.
+Efficient water management is vital for sustainable gardens in Wayland.
+Coordinate with the Wayland Water Department for irrigation system approvals and ensure backflow prevention devices are installed per MA 248 CMR 3.00.
 Drip irrigation is preferred, offering 30–50% greater efficiency than overhead systems, and rain sensors are mandatory.
-Observe seasonal watering restrictions, especially during summer drought bans.
-Water early in the morning (5:00–9:00 AM) and provide deep watering 2–3 times weekly for the first 3–4 weeks after planting.
-Wayland Department of Public Works
+Observe seasonal watering restrictions, especially during summer drought bans, and water early in the morning (5:00–9:00 AM) to minimize evaporation.
+Newly installed plants require deep watering 2–3 times weekly for 3–4 weeks to establish strong root systems.

 66 River Road, Wayland, MA 01778